peteroupc/peteroupc.github.io/colorgen.md

 This page discussed many topics on color that are generally relevant in programming.

-If there is interest, the following topics may be discussed in future versions of this document:

-- Getting the RGBA color for a given RGB color on a given RGB background.
-- Spectrum curves to RGB colors.

 Feel free to send comments.
 They may help improve this page.
 In particular, corrections to any method given on this page are welcome.